 Identifying a supply as a continuous supply of goods/services is required in order to determine the time of supply.
-Section 12 and Section 13 of the Central GST Bill read with their continuous supply.
+Section 12 and Section 13 of the Central GST Bill read with Section 31 provides separate provisions for time of supply of goods and services in the case of their continuous supply.

-Section 31 provides separate provisions for time of supply of goods and services in the case of provided, or agreed to be provided, continuously or on recurrent basis, under a contract, whether or not by means of a wire, cable, pipeline or other conduit, and for which the supplier invoices the recipient on a regular or periodic basis and includes supply of such goods as the Government may, subject to such conditions, as it may, by notification, specify;
+As per Section 2(32), "Continuous supply of goods" means a supply of goods which is provided, or agreed to be provided, continuously or on recurrent basis, under a contract, whether or not by means of a wire, cable, pipeline or other conduit, and for which the supplier invoices the recipient on a regular or periodic basis and includes supply of such goods as the Government may, subject to such conditions, as it may, by notification, specify;